MicrosoftDocs/Hololens/hololens/hololens-release-notes-2004.md

 |------------------------|-------------------------------------|--------------|--------------|
 | 19041                  | [Windows Holographic, version 2004](#windows-holographic-version-2004) <br> [Windows Holographic, version 20H2](#windows-holographic-version-20h2)    | May 2020 <br> Nov 2020     | 19041.1103 <br> 19041.1128   |

+## Windows Holographic, version 20H2 - April 2023 Update

+- Build 19041.1223

+Improvements and fixes in the update:
+- This monthly quality update doesn't contain any notable changes; we encourage you to try out our latest build, Windows Holographic, version 22H2.

 ## Windows Holographic, version 20H2 - March 2023 Update

 - Build 19041.1221

 Improvements and fixes in the update:
 - This monthly quality update doesn't contain any notable changes; we encourage you to try out our latest build, Windows Holographic, version 22H2.

 ## Windows Holographic, version 20H2 - February 2023 Update

 - Build 19041.1216